The challenge: embark on a comic walk around Brussels with this informative guide + map

-There is hardly any other city in the world to have so many comic book stores.
-There is also hardly any other city where the characters of the comic books have escaped the pages and have scattered around the facades of the buildings in the central part of the city.
-Lift your head up, keeping your hat with a hand, and enjoy Brussels in comics.
+There is probably no other city in the world that has as many comic book stores as Brussels.
+There is also hardly any other city where comic book characters have escaped the pages and scattered themselves around the facades of the buildings in the city center like they do here.

-Brussels, of course, has a comic book museum – the Belgian Comic Strip Centre, where you can learn useful and interesting information, but it is much more inspiring to just walk down the streets of the Belgian capital city and get acquainted with your favorite characters in person.
+Brussels, of course, has a comic book museum – the Belgian Comic Strip Centre, where you can learn useful and interesting information.
+But it is much more inspiring to just walk down the streets of the Belgian capital and get acquainted with your favorite characters in person.

 The murals are so well integrated into Brussels’ architecture that you might not even notice them.

 Apart from the graffiti on the walls, comic book characters are revived here in 3D form, too.
 A prime example is the statue of comic book hero Gaston Lagaffe on Pacheco Boulevard.

 You can join some of the paid guided bike tours and walks along the comic strip route, but probably the best way to immerse yourself in comic culture is to start your own journey with a map in your hand (a perfect map is available in the bottom of this page) and enjoy your treasure hunt.

 To complete a real themed day, finish at the Comic Strip Village (Stripdorp/Le Village de la BD, situated at Sablon Square) in the center of Brussels.
 Here you’ll find a gallery, a comic book store and a café, where you can have a rest surrounded by colorful comic strips.

 You can buy a comic map from any Brussels Tourism Office (costs 1 euro), or alternatively you can take the route provided on this map below:

 Pin it for later because you’re gonna need this map and it will get buried in the tons of information online: